I'm want to learn about the application process for:

 - Master of Science in Athletic Training Program

 - Athletic Training Residency in Pediatrics Certificate Program

-The professional program is for students who are seeking to become an athletic trainer.
+The MSAT program is for students who are seeking to become an athletic trainer.
 If you have already earned a degree in athletic training, please refer to the post-professional program application process.

 Candidates must have a bachelor's degree from a regionally accredited institution or equivalent.

 A minimum cumulative GPA of 3.0

 Ohio University will use ATCAS's cumulative GPA calculations based on each institution attended.
 The cumulative GPA must be a 3.0 in order to meet minimum application standards.